-- In Leaving the Scene with Serious Bodily Injury cases we can argue whether the injury is serious enough to be considered serious bodily injury.
+- In Leaving the Scene with Serious Bodily Injury cases, whether the injury is serious enough to be considered serious bodily injury.
 Not every injury will qualify.
-For example, we successfully defended one of these cases where the injury was 2 broken legs.
+For example, I successfully defended one of these cases where the injury was 2 broken legs.
 After filing a motion to dismiss, the court ruled that the injuries were not serious enough to be considered serious bodily injury.

 - In each of the 3 levels of Hit and Run cases in Fort Walton Beach, the prosecutor is required to prove that the suspect willfully committed the crime.
 This means they must prove that the suspect knew or should have known that the crash occurred AND that an injury or death resulted.

 This is where a Fort Walton Beach felony traffic offense attorney with expertise can make all the difference in the outcome.
-We will carefully examine the police reports and witness statements to determine whether we can raise a credible argument that you didn’t know anyone was injured or had died.
-Being able to raise this argument puts your case in a much more favorable negotiating position and it also gives us a realistic chance of winning at trial.
+I will carefully examine the police reports and witness statements to determine whether I can raise a credible argument that you didn’t know anyone was injured or had died.
+Being able to raise this argument puts your case in a much more favorable negotiating position and it also gives you a realistic chance of winning at trial.